President and Chief Executive Officer

 Palo Alto Networks

-Previously, McLaughlin held key roles at Verisign, including President and Chief Executive Officer, Chief Operating Officer, Executive Vice President of Products & Marketing.
-He was Vice President of Sales & Business Development for Signio, Vice President of Business Development for Gemplus, General Counsel at Caere Corp., and he practiced as an attorney with Cooley Godward Kronish LLP.
+Before Palo Alto Networks, McLaughlin served as President and Chief Executive Officer of Verisign, Vice President of Business Development for Signio, Vice President of Business Development for Gemplus, He also served as General Counsel of Caere Corporation and practiced law with Cooley Godward Kronish LLP.

-President Obama appointed McLaughlin to the National Security Telecommunications Advisory Committee in 2011, and as Chairman in 2014.
-He has a J.D. from Seattle University School of Law and a B.S. degree from West Point.
-Mark serves on the Board of Directors for Opower and Qualcomm Inc.
+In 2014, President Obama appointed McLaughlin as Chairman of the National Security Telecommunications Advisory Committee (NSTAC).
+He received his J.D., magna cum laude, from Seattle University School of Law and his B.S. from the US Military Academy, West Point.

 Mark’s sessions at USA 2016